-Coronavirus Mediation Policy – updated as at 5th January 2021 following the lockdown announcement from the Government
+Coronavirus Mediation Policy – updated as at 12th April following the gradual easing of the Government lockdown restrictions

 Given the huge impact of Coronavirus felt across the world and in our individual lives, my priority is the safety of you, your family, myself and my own family during this time.
-I have been monitoring the situation closely since March 2020 (can you believe it’s been nearly a year?!) when we first really encountered the impact of this virus, considering how I can best support my valued current and future clients in these difficult times whilst putting safety, health and wellbeing the absolute priority.
+I have been monitoring the situation closely since March 2020 (can you believe it’s been over a year?!) when we first really encountered the impact of this virus, considering how I can best support my valued current and future clients in these difficult times whilst putting safety, health and wellbeing the absolute priority.
 Although hopeful that the virus will soon be less widespread with the vaccination rollout, I remain cautious.

-Some clients have asked about when face to face meetings might resume.
-I know we are all seeking some sense of when life as we knew it might return.
-At the moment I cannot say.
+I know we are all craving some sense of when life as we knew it might return.
+At the moment mediation with me will remain online.
 To give you an understanding of the rationale for my decision to continue to work remotely even after lockdown periods have ended, an average mediation meeting usually lasts two hours.
 It will not be safe for us all to meet face to face in the same room together for that length of time whilst observing the required social distancing.
 Practically, I could make the space work for us all to sit a metre apart but as we would all be within close proximity of one another, inside, masks would need to be worn at all times and the windows would need to be open.
 Most of the aspects of what makes the face to face mediation that I offer in a bespoke home setting would be lost.

 I also have to factor in that during an average week, I see lots of different clients, most from separate household units and on an average day may see up to three different couples for hours at a time.
 It would be too much of a risk for me personally but also for you and your family for me to resume work in the same way as I did pre coronavirus.
 There is also the question of who has been vaccinated and the risks of working with those who have not or cannot be vaccinated for any reason.
 It is for that reason that I will be continuing to offer mediation remotely, unless there are exceptional circumstances which require a face to face meeting.
 I will let you know if those exceptional circumstances apply to you.

 Whilst it is always preferable to meet face to face and I very much hope to be able to return to this when it is safer, online video mediation is effective and all the same important principles of mediation apply for the online video method.
 You will each be safe in your own space and I will ensure that your discussions progress in the most effective way, albeit online.